ahmadlaiq/ahmadlaiq/README.md

 ### Hi! 👋 I'm Laiq.

 An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+I've enjoyed PHP and make it the main language in creating a project.

 - 🔭 I’m currently working on <a href="#">@CraftronDev</a>
-- 🌱 I’m currently learning about Design and Frontend
+- 🌱 I’m currently learning about Design and Programming
 - 💬 Feel free to ask me about Web Development or Flutter
 - 📫 How to reach me: ahmadlaiq97@gmail.com
 - ⚡ Fun fact: Will be Father of a daughter